kav-ya/geoFire/README.md

 ------------------------------------------------------------
 ###insertByLoc(latLon, data, [onComplete])

-Inserts data solely by location.
-If the insert is successful, the optional callback function (if provided) is called with a null argument;
+Inserts data solely by location, specified by a [latitude, longitude] array.
+On completion, the optional callback function (if provided) is called with null on success/ Error on failure.
-if the insert fails, an error message is printed to console.

     var car1 = { id: 1, make: "Tesla" };